CBRAC BYLAWS Revised July 2017

 SECTION 1: Board Role, Size, and Compensation.

-B. The number of Directors of this CBRAC shall be at least five (5) but no more than fourteen (14), all of whom must be at least twenty-one years of age and be residents of TSA-U. The number of Directors may be increased or decreased by amendment to these Bylaws, but no-decrease shall have the effect of shortening the term of any incumbent directors.
+- The number of Directors of this CBRAC shall be at least five (5) but no more than fourteen (14), all of whom must be at least twenty-one years of age and be residents of TSA-U. The number of Directors may be increased or decreased by amendment to these Bylaws, but no-decrease shall have the effect of shortening the term of any incumbent directors.
+(See Addendum C for Board configuration)

 SECTION 2: Board Elections.

-A. The Board of Directors will be elected to office by the majority vote of designated voting members present at the General Membership meeting immediately preceding the end of the fiscal year.
+- The Board of Directors will be elected to office by the majority vote of designated voting members present at the General Membership meeting immediately preceding the end of the fiscal year.
+Note since the General Membership is held bi- monthly the election would be held in July and newly voted board will take office immediately.

-B. Nominations for office are to be submitted to the Executive Director, who shall then contact the nominee to assure acceptance of the nomination.
+- Nominations for office are to be submitted to the Executive Director and the Secretary, after the nominee has been contacted to assure acceptance of the nomination.

 SECTION 3: Terms.